burtchell/dotfiles/README.md

 - Automate neovim's lsp configs.lua file to apply global configs to every installed lsp (saves me a step when I use a new lsp).
 - Add [which-key](https://github.com/folke/which-key.nvim) to neovim configs.
 - Over time, simplify and tweak my neovim keybindings.
-- Look into using [Stow](https://www.gnu.org/software/stow/) to source my dotfiles, rather than my custom script.
-Or look into other bootstrapping options.
-  - This is helpful when deploying my [home server](https://github.com/dukeofjukes/homeserver) with Ansible.